amankrsingh1812/IntelligentDocFinder/README.md

 TF-IDF stands for “Term Frequency — Inverse Document Frequency”, a technique to quantify words in a set of documents.
 A score is computed for each word to signify its importance in the document and corpus.

-Term Frequency, for a given word tells how many times it occurs in a particular document.
+Term Frequency, for a given word, tells how many times it occurs in a particular document.
 Inverse Document Frequency measures the informativeness of a word.
 Given the words from a query, TF and TDF can together be used to find relevant documents.
 This was how search engines worked until a few years ago.
-However, we using this (with the BM25 algorithm) only to filter relevant documents.
+However, Doc-Phi uses this (with the BM25 algorithm) only to filter relevant documents.

 #### d.
 Embeddings for Documents